Elizabeth Brown: Championing Equitable and Sustainable Growth in Columbus

 Elizabeth Brown was elected to Columbus’s city council in 2015.
 Home to The Ohio State University, the Buckeye State’s capital has gone through something of a growth spurt in recent years.
 Its buzzing economy, vibrant culture, and reasonable costs of living make it a magnet for young people.
 As chair of the city’s Economic Development Committee, Brown is focusing on policies—such us affordable housing and education—to ensure the city scales this change in a sustainable way so that it continues to grow without leaving behind those most in need.
 Brown is also a NewDEAL leader—a national network of rising state and local elected leaders who are pro-growth progressives.

 Brown, 33, has Ohio politics in her blood.
-She’s the daughter of Ohio Sen. Sherrod Brown, and credits her grandmothers with her “fierce sense of social justice.”
-Born in Columbus and raised outside of the city in the suburb of Granville, Brown spent a year after graduating Columbia University as a City Year AmeriCorps volunteer working in Philadelphia’s schools, where she saw firsthand the “intersection of public policy and peoples’ lives.”
+She’s the daughter of U.S. Sen. Sherrod Brown, and credits her grandmothers with her “fierce commitment to social justice.”
+Born in Columbus and raised outside of the city in the exurb of Granville, Brown spent a year after high school and before attending Columbia University as a City Year AmeriCorps volunteer working in Philadelphia’s schools, where she saw firsthand the “intersection of public policy and peoples’ lives.”

 This interview has been edited for length.